 Total you pay per session: 10 + 100 = $110

 In Network Billing

 If you are using insurance to pay for your sessions, we will work together through a company called Headway to navigate all matters related to insurance.

 Out of Network Billing

-I am an "out of network" provider.
+If I do not accept your insurance plan, you may still opt to work with me as an out of network provider.
 If your insurance plan provides Out of Network benefits, I can provide you with a receipt of our services (called a "superbill") so you may collect reimbursement from your insurance company.

 Good Faith Estimate Notice

 By law, you have the right to receive a Good Faith Estimate of the total expected cost of your healthcare when you are not using health insurance.
 You have the right to dispute bills that exceed the estimate by $400 or more.